jefflau/react-redux-browserify-boilerplate/README.md

 Uses: React, Browserify, Babel (Babelify), BrowserSync, Stylus(+Rupture)

-A project I created to start new React projects using Browserify as a module system and Babel, which supports React (and ES6) out of the box and doesn't require the JSX Transnformer.
+A project I created to start new React projects using Browserify as a module system and Babel, which supports React (and ES6) out of the box and doesn't require the JSX Transformer.
 There are also build tasks for HTML/CSS(Stylus) and is hooked up to BrowserSync so you don't need to refresh your browser.

 ## Development